Jesús Reyna García

-José Jesús Reyna García (born 22 February 1952) is a Mexican lawyer and politician from the Institutional Revolutionary Party who served as Interim Governor of Michoacán from April to October 2013.
-He also has served as Deputy of the LV Legislature of the Mexican Congress (2006-2009) representing Michoacán.
+José Jesús Reyna García (born 22 February 1952) is a Mexican lawyer and politician from the Institutional Revolutionary Party (PRI) who served as interim Governor of Michoacán from April to October 2013.

+Reyna García sat in the Chamber of Deputies for Michoacán's 11th district during the 58th Congress (2000–2003) and as a plurinominal deputy during the 60th Congress (2006–2009).

+Between April and October 2013 he acted as interim Governor of Michoacán during Governor Fausto Vallejo's absence from office for health reasons.